sebasmos/sebasmos.github.io/cv.md

 {:.cv-info}
 **Curriculum Vitae**
-October 2022
+December 2022
 <hr />
 ### Work experience

 - *Sep 2022-present*. **AI Scientist** at [CeADAR](https://ceadar.ie/our-team/).
+Involved in different applied research machine learning projects (Federated Learning, Reinforcement Learning and Computer Vision) for the Innovation and Development Group, both at national and EU level, which include tasks such as data modelling of structured and unstructured data, data pipelining, API development, software and ML models testing, deployment and maintenance, dissemination activities, and authoring of technical reports.

 - *Jan 2022-present*. **Computer Vision Fellow** at [Harvard University](https://www.seas.harvard.edu/person/sebastian-andres-cajas-ordonez).
-Projects based on Cancer cells discovery based on instance segmentation algorithms, unsupervised learning, image translation models and unbiased pixel-level feature extraction over Lateral Spillover in Segmented Images of Tissue with Pixel-level Cell State.
+Develop/assess Computer Vision and Deep Learning algorithms on imaging-based single-cell methods projects on CyCIF using high-dimension microscopy images for the Harvard’s Visual Computing Group and Harvard Medical School’s Lab of Systems Pharmacology.
+Methods include instance segmentation algorithms, unsupervised learning, image translation models and unbiased pixel-level feature extraction over Lateral Spillover in Segmented Images of Tissue with Pixel-level Cell State.
 Supervised by Hanspeter Pfister and Siyu Huang. *Harvard john A. Paulson School of Engineering and Applied sciences*.

 - *Jan 2022-August 2022*. **Machine learning intern** in [EcoVadis](https://ecovadis.com/).
 I developed a logo detection and verification framework based on the current state-of-the-art Object detectors, attribution and verification based on Contrastive text-image training, transfer-learning using transformers and image processing approaches.
 Under the supervision of Sophia Katrenko.
 Paris, France.